 The City will continue its long-standing practice to deenergize its electric system when directed to by personnel from fire, law enforcement, or other emergency responding agencies.
-The City generally will not proactively deenergize its electric system during high fire threat periods based on the following:
+The City has and will continue to proactively deenergize portions of its electric system to reduce wildfire ignition risk, but the City has not implemented this practice on large portions of its electric system during high fire threat periods based on the following.